cryptopunksnotdead/punks.market/README.md

-## Sales Dateaset
+### Sales Dateaset

-All sales tracked via the
-blockchain recorded data from the `CryptoPunksMarket` contract in comma-separated values (CSV) format.
+All Matt & John's® punk sales tracked via the blockchain recorded data from the `CryptoPunksMarket` contract in comma-separated values (CSV) format.
 One datafile for every day with transaction count